ssbc/fusion-identity-spec/README.md

    to decrypt the message and respond
  - Acts as a public record of what feeds are part of an identity (discoverability)
+ - Following a fusion identity for replication

 Out of scope for first version:
  - private invite flow (membership)
  - Can be used in authorisation logic
  - Can be part of private groups

-Question:
- - following a fusion identity and related to that, how to handle redirects.
-This is important for replication.

 ## Operations: